IB World School for the Primary Years Programme

-Abroad International School is a candidate school* for the International Baccalaureate (IB) Primary Years Programme and pursuing authorization as an IB World School.
+Our Primary School is now an Incorporated Educated Institution registered with the Aichi Prefecture.
+As a result, our name for the Primary Program is Enishi International School.
+Enishi International School is an International Baccalaureate (IB) World School for the Primary Years Programme.
 IB World Schools share a common philosophy—a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high quality programmes of international education that share a powerful vision.**

 *Only schools authorized by the International Baccalaureate can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme or the IB Career-related Certificate (IBCC).
 Candidate status gives no guarantee that authorization will be granted.
 For further information about the IB and its programmes, visit www.ibo.org

 **Mission Statement from the IB The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 To this end the organization works with schools, governments and international organizations to develop challenging programmes of international education and rigorous assessment.
 These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.